Tszyu overcomes early knockdown to drop Biggs and claim Aussie title

 Clearly tiring, Biggs began to dance around the ring in the fifth and Tszyu eventually dropped him to the canvas in a corner.

-Biggs rose before the referee called it off a few seconds later, handing Tszyu his eighth consecutive pro victory and the national title.
+Biggs rose before the referee called it off a few seconds later, handing Tszyu another dominant win and the national title.

 In the co-main event, Issac Hardman scored a fifth-round TKO victory over Englishman Troy Coleman.